SAP-samples/teched2022-DA160/exercises/ex05/README.md

 <br>

 15. Click Save.
-16. Deploy the model using the Deploy option in the General menu.
+16. Deploy the model using the Deploy option in the menu bar.

 ## Summary